Roeiazran/OOP/Logic expressions/README.md

-This OOP programm represntes mathematical logical expressions as a tree. for example ((x & y) ^ T) will be represnted as:
+This OOP program represnts mathematical logical expressions as a tree. for example ((x & y) ^ T) will be represnted as:

 ```